-The government was not positive toward the church, however, the church stood firm in the Word of God.
+The government was not friendly toward the church when the Panchayati system was introduced in 1960 in place of the democratic system, but the church remained steadfast in the Word of God.
 Robert says in his testimony,

 Since the Party-less Panchayat System was introduced in the country, Nepalese churches faced many persecutions and difficulties.
 Several believers were thrown behind bars, chased out of their villages and homes, manhandled, and tortured.
 They tried to reconvert Christians to their original religion.
 They were forbidden to meet for fellowship; churches were pulled down, and burnt ...
 Many were even barred from getting employment, education, and jobs for their faith.

 Despite persecution, the churches in Nepal were growing.
-Robert makes remarkable statements,

-These sufferings and persecutions did not cause any harm to the churches, instead, they only strengthened and emboldened them in their interpersonal unity and love.
-Persecution caused believers to give more time to pray, read their Bible, and attend fellowships.
-In reality, persecution proved to be a blessing in disguise.
-Even during persecution, the proclaiming of the gospel remained unhindered and multitudes of people started to believe in the Lord.

 In the 1970s, as the church progressively grew, it formed Bible study groups in Sanepa, Bungmati, and Khokana.
 Even though persecutions were occurring throughout Nepal, the church began to expand in the 1980s.
 Since, people began to arrive at the church from Patan, Sanepa, and various areas of Lalitpur, the church started new fellowships in Mangalbazar and Sanepa.
 Later, the Mangalbazar fellowship changed its name to the Koinonia Church Patan, under the pastoral leadership of Mangalman Maharjan.
 Bhuvan writes, "In the 1970s and 80s the charismatic movement has been started.
 The church started to grow.
 The building was narrow to accommodate new believers."
 Pastor Robert says, "Even during persecution, the church continued to grow.
 This all happened because of the help of the Holy Spirit.
 It was Him who helped to establish the church, proclaim the gospel and build believers up."

 The Church grew so rapidly as a result that the church hired new full-time ministry workers.
 The church launched cell groups in 1973 under the name "Gharelu Sangati," although previously it was known as the bible study and prayer group.
 Later these house fellowships became vital places to make disciples and multiply.

 The NIM Gyaneshwor Church started establishing churches in Tikapur, Solukhumbu, and Makwanpur between the years 1985 and 1990.
 Pastor Robert and his team traveled to many places in the country to preach the Gospel.
 Robert says, "God, in His grace, has grated me to travel across different districts of Nepal for ministry.
 The longest missionary journey I took out on foot was for 15 days ...
 8 days to go and 7 days to return."

 Following Nepal's political system transition and the emergence of a democratic society in the 1990s, the church began to expand more quickly.
+However, in 1960 when Panchayati System was introduced in the place of democratic system. church suffered.
+The suffering and persecution did not hinder the church growth.
+Robert makes remarkable statements,

+These sufferings and persecutions did not cause any harm to the churches, instead, they only strengthened and emboldened them in their interpersonal unity and love.
+Persecution caused believers to give more time to pray, read their Bible, and attend fellowships.
+In reality, persecution proved to be a blessing in disguise.
+Even during persecution, the proclaiming of the gospel remained unhindered and multitudes of people started to believe in the Lord.

-The church began gathering at four locations in the Kathmandu Valley towards the end of 1993: Gyaneshwor, Jorpati, Sanepa, and Bhanimandal.
+The Gospel's work grew incredibly quickly in 1990 after a democratic government took the place of the party-free Panchayati system, which had been in operation for 30 years.
+In 1990, a new constitution granted religious freedom.
+Due to freedom, a large number of hidden disciples and other new converts began attending church, and the church quickly expanded.
+NIM Gyaneshwor church began gathering at four locations in the Kathmandu Valley towards the end of 1993: Gyaneshwor, Jorpati, Sanepa, and Bhanimandal.

-Key Factors for Nepali Church Growth in the Modern Era
+Key Factors for Church Growth in Nepal (After 1951)